jon-brock/p8110-applied-regression-ii/homework-03.md

 ### Question 3

-Test whether the survival functions are the same among the four groups using the generalized log-rank test at *alpha* = 0.05.
+Test whether the survival functions are the same among the four groups using the generalized log-rank test at *α* = 0.05.
 Give the null and alternative hypothesis, test statistic, degrees of freedom, p-value, and conclusion.